 If you see a spill, animals accident, etc happen, time is your best weapon to remove the stain.
 Follow these steps as quickly as possible: Get out your vacuum and grab some baking soda and a towel.
 Throw the baking soda on the spill—it does a good job absoribing the liquid without rubbing it into the pad.
 The, wait about 20 seconds and vacuum up the baking soda.
 Repeat this process until the baking soda stops absorbing liquid (you won’t see the powder ball up).
 After this, you can blot with the towel to try to absorb any extra moisture that’s there.

 If you missed the opportunity to absorb the stain or the stain occurs anyway, you now need to remove the stain (let’s hope it’s not red wine).
-Most stains can be cleaned up with a stain remover like this one that I get a whopping 10 cent commission if you buy.
+Most stains can be cleaned up with a stain remover like this one that you can pick up through my Amazon affiliate link.
 It’s a good product, but there are many other good stain cleaners.
 Also, you can try mixing vinegar and water for a homemade stain cleaner (white vinegar and about a 1 to 5 ratio of vinegar to water)!
 Always use any cleaner (homemade or not) in a very small area of your carpet first to make sure it doesn’t have any negative effects on your carpet—one I’ve commonly seen is it makes the carpet in that area so much cleaner than the rest of the carpet that it stands out, but there’s also a small risk that they could damage your carpet.

 At-home carpet cleaners and rug doctors

 I’m not a huge fan of these, but if you want to give your carpet a little touch up cleaning, they can be useful.
 If you take this route, keep two important things in mind: don’t use a machine with a brush and don’t use too much water!
 I really think it’s best to have any carpet and especially Berber cleaned by a professional you trust.
 You get a deeper clean from a professional, and they should know what they’re doing to reduce the chances of wicking and mildew.
-With this said, the at-home cleaners (rug doctors etc) do a good job typically do good job of making the carpet appear cleaner (if you do decide to buy one, you can help support the site by purchasing through Amazon .
+With this said, the do-it-yourself carpet cleaners (click to purchase through our Amazon affiliate link) typically do good job of making the carpet appear cleaner .